 After clearing the code, whether it’s a professional or yourself, it’s time to check for the three most common reasons for error codes to show up.
 Although there are many codes, they can all stem from one of the following reasons:

-- Problem with the wiring.
+- Problem with the wiring

-- A faulty sensor
+- Faulty sensor

-- A faulty PCB
+- Faulty PCB

 To troubleshoot the wiring and sensors, simply check all wiring connections and sensors to see if there’s a malfunction.
 Another possibility is the computer board (PCB) is not reading the correct voltage from the sensors.
 That causes an error code as well.